OpenST/ost-wallet-sdk-ios/README.md

 - Run `carthage update --platform iOS`
 - A `Cartfile.resolved` file and a `Carthage` directory will appear in the same directory where your `.xcodeproj` or `.xcworkspace` is
 - Open application target, under `General` tab, drag the built `OstSdk.framework` binary from `Carthage/Build/iOS` into `Linked Frameworks and Libraries` section.
-- On your application targets’ `Build Phases` settings tab, click the _+_ icon and choose `New Run Script Phase`.
+- On the application targets’ `Build Phases` settings tab, click the _+_ icon and choose `New Run Script Phase`.
 Add the following command

 ```sh
 /usr/local/bin/carthage copy-frameworks